fperez/fperez.org-src/py4science/index.rst

   An open, informal series open to anyone interested in using, learning about or contributing to Python-based tools for scientific research.

+`Code review meetings <code_reviews.html>`_
+  A topic that bridges research and computing concerns.
+The rationale and some guidelines on the why and how of having a discipline of group code reviews as part of our regular research workflow.

 `Why Python? <why_python.html>`_
   A short page you may find useful if you are wondering why you should consider the Python language as a research tool [ This needs work at the moment...]